Global-Chem/global-chem/paper.md

 ---
-title: 'Global-Chem: A record collection of common small molecules and their SMILES/SMARTS in different chemical communities'
+title: 'Global-Chem: Collections of common small molecules and their SMILES/SMARTS to support diverse chemical communities'
 tags:
   - Python
   - Cheminformatics